vbianchi/Mentori/README.md

 * **LLM Selection:** Choose the specific language model (Gemini or Ollama models configured in `.env`) to use for the current session directly from the chat header.
 * **Agent Workspace (Monitor):** View the agent's internal steps, tool usage, and outputs in a structured, styled log panel.
 * **Monitor Status Indicator:** A visual indicator (dot + text) in the monitor header shows the agent's current state (e.g., Idle, Running, Error, Disconnected).
 * **Agent Cancellation (STOP Button):** A STOP button appears in the monitor header while the agent is running.
-Clicking it sends a cancellation request to the backend. **Note:** Currently, this interrupts the agent *between* major steps (e.g., before the next tool use or LLM call) rather than immediately halting a long-running step.
+Clicking it sends a cancellation request to the backend. **Note:** This attempts to interrupt the agent *between* major steps (e.g., before the next tool use or LLM call) rather than immediately halting a long-running step, and may not always succeed if the agent is blocked internally.
 * **File Upload:** An "Upload File(s)" button in the task panel allows users to upload files directly into the currently selected task's workspace.
 The artifact viewer updates automatically after a successful upload.
 * **Artifact Viewer:** Displays generated `.png` images and previews common text files (`.txt`, `.py`, `.csv`, etc.) in a dedicated area below the monitor logs, with navigation for multiple artifacts.
 * **Tool Integration:** Includes tools for: